Skip to content

 2. Vitamin D

 Vitamin D is a vital nutrient that impacts our overall health and well-being.
-While it is primarily known for supporting bone health.
-Vitamin D also plays an important role in regulating the immune system, supporting cardiovascular health, and even influencing gene expression.
+While it is primarily known for supporting bone health, Vitamin D also plays an important role in regulating the immune system, supporting cardiovascular health, and even influencing gene expression.

-To maximize the benefits of your Vitamin D supplement, opt for Vitamin D3, which is considered the most bioactive form.
+To maximise the benefits of your Vitamin D supplement, opt for Vitamin D3 , which is considered the most bioactive form.
+Cod liver oil is also a great dietary source of Vitamin D.

 3. Magnesium